PURPOSE AND VALUES OF EMF/EMYA

 The annual EMYA conference underscores the importance of participation and dialogue in promoting the values of EMF/EMYA.
 Innovation and public quality in the museum sector can only be achieved by supporting those working in museums and providing them with the means to exchange experiences and ideas.

-Recognising the value of having a diversity of perspectives from across the European museum network present, Event sponsors six travel bursaries for the annual conference.
+Recognising the value of having a diversity of perspectives from across the European museum network present, Chargeurs Museum Studio sponsors a number of travel bursaries for the annual conference.
 The grants are prioritised for staff from candidate museums who would otherwise be unable to attend and for emerging museum professionals – the next generation of innovators.